kimh/clojure-by-example/source/index.html.md

 <br>
 <br>

-When the key of a map is symbol, you can use the symbol just like a function to get the value.
+When the key of a map is keyword, you can use the keyword just like a function to get the value.

 ## Assoc